Sachinhm22/Sachinhm22/README.md

 # Hi, I'm Sachin

-Web3 Technical Writer with 4+ years in crypto, specializing in DeFi, privacy, and infrastructure content.
+Technical writer with 3+ years of experience in SaaS, Web3, and AI.
-Translate complex blockchain systems into clear, structured technical writing.
+I write developer-focused documentation that turns complex systems into clear, usable workflows.

 ---